4c’s To Verify The Real Gemstone

 Size and weight are the two different aspects of gemstones.
-Two different gemstones may have the same size but different weights, the reason being the specific gravity or density of the gemstone.
+Two different gemstones may have the same size but different weights, the reason being the specific gravity or density of the stone.

 Check all these aspects before buying any gemstone especially for astrological benefits.
 If you are sure, then Choose Your precious gemstone Here and buy according to your convenience.

-Gemstones are sold in the market in carats or rattis.
-Ratti is mainly used in India for gemstone buying.
+Gemstones are selling in the market in carats or rattis.
+Ratti is mainly using in India for gemstone buying.
 Many people ask us about what is the difference between rattis and carats.
 Here I will explain how you can calculate the value of carats in milligrams and rattis.

 1 Carat = 200 milligrams (mg)